-Business confidence surged in last quarter of 2014 despite power crisis
+Business confidence in the fourth quarter of 2014 recorded a

 The BBI measures the level of confidence in the business environment and predicts short-term business trends.